-Rule 22 - Death, Serious Illness or Serious Injury
+Rule 23 - Death, Serious Illness or Serious Injury

 - (A) The Chief of Detention shall immediately inform the Registrar of the death, serious illness or serious injury of a Detainee.
-The Registrar shall immediately inform the President and the Detainee's next-of-kin or any other person designated by the Detainee under Rule 6 (B) of the Rules. - (B) In the event of the death of a Detainee, the Registrar shall arrange for the conduct of an inquest in accordance with the legal requirements of the Host Country. - (C) The President may order an inquiry into the circumstances surrounding the death, serious illness or serious injury of any Detainee.
-The President shall appoint the person or authority to conduct such an inquiry.
+The Registrar shall immediately inform the President and the Detainee's next-of-kin or any other person designated by the Detainee under Rule 7 (B)(i) of the Rules. - (B) In the event of the death of a Detainee, the Registrar shall arrange for the conduct of an inquest in accordance with the legal requirements of the Host Country. - (C) The President may order an inquiry into the circumstances surrounding the death, serious illness or serious injury of any Detainee.
+The President shall appoint the person or authority to conduct such an inquiry. - (D) The body of a deceased Detainee shall be treated with respect and dignity.
+It should be returned to his next of kin as soon as reasonably possible, at the latest upon completion of the investigation.
+A culturally appropriate funeral shall be facilitated by the Registry if there is no other person willing or able to do so.
+The Registrar shall keep a full record of actions taken under this sub-rule. - (E) Detainees shall be informed at once of the serious illness, serious injury or death of a near relative or any significant other.